jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 ### Caching
 - The plugins compile/parse the WSDL/XSD/XSLT definitions and keep them in a Kong memory cache for improving performance
-- WSDL/XSD: in case of error due to incorrect definition (e.g. missing a leading "<"), the plugins compile/parse the definition again
+- WSDL/XSD: in case of error due to incorrect definition (e.g. missing a leading "<"), the plugins compile/parse the definition again on each call
 - XSLT: the error message is kept in the cache
 - WSDL/XSD: when the TTL is reached the plugins compile/parse once more
-- The difference in behavior (WSDL/XSD vs XSLT) comes from the URL external entities that can be downloaded without any guarantee of the result (and the download of URL external entities is only provided by WSDL/XSD)
+- The difference in behavior (WSDL/XSD vs XSLT) comes from the external entities URL that can be downloaded without any guarantee of the result (and the download of external entities URL is only provided by WSDL/XSD)
 - If the plugin configuration changes, the cache is refreshed for all plugins (even if there is a change in only one plugin)
-- The caching is not compatible with Asynchronous download of URL External Entities (`config.ExternalEntityLoader_Async`=`true`)
+- The caching is not compatible with Asynchronous download of External Entities URL (`config.ExternalEntityLoader_Async`=`true`)

 ### Recommendation
 1) When defining a large number of `soap-xml-handling` plugins (let's say +100), prefer using WSDL/XSD/XSLT definition in files rather than raw definitions.
 It drastically decreases the memory size of the Kong Gateway configuration sent by the Control Plane.